Table of Contents

 - Specific Value: the reason why a customer should choose the company’s product or service

-- Customer Outreach: how the company will contact or notify customers about the product or service
+- Customer Outreach: How the company will contact or notify customers about the product or service